Introducing the Elder Sage

 Of course, in today’s AI world, you could churn an article out in a few minutes, but who would read that?
 There’s no heart, no soul behind the words.
 They’re just words on a page with no meaning or depth.

 Writing is like art.
-A word here, a pause there, each one like a brushstroke.
-Every article is like a work of art.
-So when I press ‘publish’ each week, I’m not just sending words, I’m offering something sacred.
+A word here, a pause there.
+Each word is like a brushstroke.
+So when I press ‘publish’, I’m not just sending words, I’m offering something sacred.

 Publishing a post is like the Hindu tradition of offering a piece of fruit to God.
 I offer writing that is fresh, nourishing, and when it’s digested, through reflection, it gives you the inner strength to live your life peacefully and efficiently.